 - Tammy Walker Cancer Center receives American Cancer Society's Harold P. Freeman Service Award

 Tammy Walker Cancer Center in Partnership with the University of Kansas Cancer Center

-A new partnership with the University of Kansas Cancer Center as a member of the Midwest Cancer Alliance is giving patients at the Tammy Walker Cancer Center access to some of the latest clinical trials and research for cancer care.
+A new partnership with the University of Kansas Cancer Center as a member of the Masonic Cancer Alliance is giving patients at the Tammy Walker Cancer Center access to some of the latest clinical trials and research for cancer care.

-The Midwest Cancer Alliance (MCA) was founded in January 2008 as an effort by the university of Kansas Cancer Center to improve access to cancer care in the region and with the goal of one day earning a National Cancer Institute designation as a Comprehensive Cancer Center.
+The Masonic Cancer Alliance (MCA) was founded in January 2008 as an effort by the university of Kansas Cancer Center to improve access to cancer care in the region and with the goal of one day earning a National Cancer Institute designation as a Comprehensive Cancer Center.
 A network of hospitals and research programs across Kansas and western Missouri makes up the MCA to provide a collaborative environment to enhance cancer care in the region and allow KU to roll out its latest clinical trials and research efforts to community-based clinics.

 The overall goal of this alliance is to make the best in treatment and the best in research available to patients in this region.
 We know that cancer patients benefit from teamwork.
-That's why we've joined the Midwest Cancer Alliance.
+That's why we've joined the Masonic Cancer Alliance.
 Our ultimate goal is to provide our cancer patients with more options, closer to home.